 Folkestone haven – Supporting and Enabling the community

-The Folkestone Haven is a new initiative, set up to support anyone who is in a self-defined mental health crisis.
+The Folkestone Haven is an initiative set up to support anyone who is in a self-defined mental health crisis.
 Anyone can use the service; if you are in distress, living with anxiety, or known to the local mental health trust and on the edge of relapse.
-The Folkestone Haven is a face-to-face and telephone and online support network.
-Gayle Lowery-Jones spoke to spoke to Folkelife about the service.
+The Folkestone Haven is a face-to-face, telephone and online support network.
+Gayle Lowery-Jones spoke to Folkelife about the service.

 Hestia – life beyond crisis